mohitpai/journey-optimizer.en/help/using/personalization/functions/functions.md

 Select a category, to access sub-categories and functions.

 Access to sub-categories by clicking the `>` icon.
-Select a function by clicking on the `+` icon: the function is automaticaly added to the personalization screen.
+Select a function by clicking on the `+` icon: the function is automatically added to the personalization screen.

 Click the `...` icon to view the description of the function and add it to your favorites.
 [Learn more](../personalize.md#fav)